kukuu/ML-algorithms-for-fraud-detection/README.md

-# Anti-smishing - Detecting fraudulent SMS messages.
+# Detecting fraudulent SMS messages (Anti-smishing).

 It is worth noting that building software for any activity that involves unethical practices, including phishing or attempting to detect phishing, is against ethical guidelines and likely illegal.
 Developing or using software for smishing, which is a form of phishing that involves fraudulent SMS messages, is unethical and can lead to severe legal consequences.